gidra5/webgpu-raytracing/research/Rendering equation.md

 https://media.disneyanimation.com/uploads/production/publication_asset/48/asset/s2012_pbs_disney_brdf_notes_v3.pdf
 https://blog.selfshadow.com/publications/s2015-shading-course/burley/s2015_pbs_disney_bsdf_notes.pdf

-### Dielectrics and conductors
+### Reflection and Refraction
 chatgpt'd
-We use the research dielectrics and conductors as the base for any other materials.
+Dielectrics and conductors are the base for any other materials.
 So we assume that any material is a mixture of such materials and local geometric properties of the surface.

-They are described by an index of refraction (IoR), which is a complex number $\eta(x, \omega, \lambda)=n+ik$.
-If $k$ is zero, then it is considered a dielectric, otherwise a conductor. $k$ represents absorption rate of the material.
 We assume polarization ratios are $w_s$ and $w_p$, such that $w_s+w_p=1$.
 First we compute the incidence angle $\theta_i$:
 $$\cos\theta_{i}=\left|\omega_{i}\cdot n\right|$$